geoview-core - v2.2.0

 DEFAULT_DATE_YEAR_ONLY_FORMAT: TypeDisplayDateFormat = DateMgt.ISO_DISPLAY_YEAR_ONLY_FORMAT

-The Default time format for English and French to be used by the application
+The default year-only format for English and French to be used by the application.

 DEFAULT_DATETIME_FORMAT: TypeDisplayDateFormat = DateMgt.LONG_DISPLAY_DATETIME_FORMAT